What is rollover equity in a practice sale?

 What is the difference between platform and add-on multiples?

-Platform acquisitions trade at 8x to 14x EBITDA because the buyer pays for scale, infrastructure, and management, while add-on acquisitions trade at 4x to 7x EBITDA because they bolt onto an existing platform.
+Platform acquisitions trade at 8x to 14x EBITDA — the buyer pays for scale, infrastructure, and management.
+Add-on acquisitions trade at 4x to 7x EBITDA because they bolt onto an existing platform.
+The same practice can be worth 2× more depending on which the buyer needs.

 What is an LOI in healthcare M&A?